weigert/TinyEngine/README.md

 ## To-Do
 Reduce the billboard class.
 This has the most potential to be cut down dramatically in size.
 Decide which helpers are necessary

+Also need to simultaneously expand the billboard class to draw the texture from